 Bad reviews can have an impact on your business’s health and growth.
 When a disgruntled customer leaves a bad review about your products, services, customer service or anything else it’s important to realize that this is almost unavoidable.
-However, it can be managed and even useful in how you handle these situations.
+However, with reputation management strategies, you can turn any situation to your advantage.

 When looking through reviews we all understand that there will be some isolated instances that are unavoidable, so most consumers won’t hold this against you.
 They will, however, look for any responses from the company and how you handle it.